 11. Glen of Imaal Terrier

 These terriers make great, loving, family dogs.
 They can adapt to almost any living conditions as long as they get enough attention and exercise.
 Because they were bred as hunting dogs, the Glen of Imaal Terrier loves to dig.
 They also love to chase.
 You will need to keep an eye on them so they don’t dig up your yard or chase all of the small animals in your neighborhood.
 However, their high level of intelligence makes them fairly easy to train, so you won’t need to spend a ton of money on a trainer.

 The Irish Terrier needs plenty of exercise and space to roam.
 They are also generally very healthy and have a nice, long lifespan.
 They are very intelligent and need to be trained consistently from a young age.
 They love their families and are good watchdogs.
 They will bark frequently, so they do best when they are in a house rather than an apartment.
 Because the Irish Terrier is a hunting dog, they also are best as the only pet in the house as they may try to chase your smaller pets.
 They do not like other dogs and can be aggressive toward them.

 13. Jack Russell Terrier

-The Jack Russell Terrier is a mischievous, intelligent, stubborn little dog.
+Next on our list of affordable dog breeds is the Jack Russell Terrier, a mischievous, intelligent, stubborn little dog.
 They are not a good choice for first-time dog owners as they can be very difficult to train.
 They are widely available in shelters, perhaps because people misunderstand their needs before buying a Jack Russell.
 However, if you are experienced and are looking for a feisty little companion, then the Jack Russell might be for you.
 These little pups need a lot of exercise and firm, consistent training or they will become destructive.